 Ganesha, Shiva’s elephant-headed son, with his wives Riddhi and Siddhi to the left, in varada mudra, granting boons to the faithful.
 The tableau is a little unusual as in the South, Ganesha is considered to be a bachelor.
 Also seen are Brahma and Lakshmi joining in the dispersal of blessings.
 [Nataraja Temple, Chidambaram]

 Did this one take you by surprise?
 Historical India was intrinsically emancipated, with nudity and sex simply accepted.
-The naked bloke is Shiva in his avatar as Bhikshatana-murti or the Supreme Beggar and the half-naked women are rishipatnis, wives of the rishis, who have fallen for Shiva.
+The naked male figure is Shiva in his avatar as Bhikshatana-murti or the Supreme Beggar and the half-naked women are rishipatnis, wives of the rishis, who have fallen for Shiva.
 [Nataraja Temple, Chidambaram]

 Virabhadra, the ‘distinguished hero’ and fierceness personified avatar of Shiva, killing a demon.
 Also seen is Yama, god of death and king of ancestors, on the extreme left seated on his buffalo and with a noose in his hand to catch souls.
 [Nataraja Temple, Chidambaram]